 Provide information in varying formats to a variety of stakeholders.
 This includes policy briefs, academic research papers, public presentations and data sharing with government partners.

 Effects of Education on the College and Labor Market

-At present, we have only a cursory understanding of how CTE students fare in the labor market even in a descriptive sense, and the near entirety of this research uses national surveys.
-Through our multi-agency data agreements across several states, we have the unique opportunity to study the effects of CTE course-taking on short and medium term careers.
+At present, we have only a cursory understanding of how CTE students fare in the labor market, even in a descriptive sense, and almost the entirety of this research uses national surveys.
+Through our multi-agency data agreements across several states, we have the unique opportunity to study the effects of CTE course-taking on short- and medium-term careers.